-Mayo's wild beauty and haunting landscapes are reminiscent of Connemara but you'll find far fewer tourists here, which means there are plenty of untapped opportunities for exploration by car, foot, bicycle or horseback.
+Mayo has wild beauty and haunting landscapes, but you'll find few tourists here, which means there are plenty of untapped opportunities for exploration by car, foot, bicycle or horseback.
 Life here has never been easy and the Potato Famine (1845–51) ravaged the county and prompted mass emigration.

 Diverse County Waterford harbours seaside resorts of all flavours along its sandy coastline; historic churches, cathedrals and castles; a warren of walking trails in the beautiful Nire Valley, concealed among the Comeragh and Monavullagh Mountains; and lively Waterford city, with its maze of medieval lanes and well-preserved Georgian architecture.